Updated: Mar 19

 One of the things I like to instill during my guided trips is an idea of responsible conservation of resources.
-There can be a balance of agriculture, forestry, recreation, and residences that allow for wildlife to exist in wide swaths and people to enjoy what the area provides.
+There can be a balance of agriculture, forestry, recreation, trout fishing, and residences that allow for wildlife to exist in wide swaths and people to enjoy what the area provides.
 Just an hour west of the Shenandoah Valley the Jackson River is a well managed area, and a great example of how nature and recreation can benefit from each other.

 Private water or float trips are available both on the upper and lower Jackson River.